dwuab/WEScall/README.md

 ```
 After the QC procedure is finished, the final .vcf files will be located at, e.g., `QC/after_QC/1.after_QC.vcf.gz`.
 For a list of parameters and their descriptions for the QC procedures, please run `python ${PL_DIR}/WEScall.py QC --help`.

+### 5.4.
+Guides on setting QC thresholds

+Users can set different filtering thresholds when using this QC module.
+In general, because most of these QC metrics have bimodal distributions with low-quality SNPs having, for example, very low dosage *r*2, small HWE p values, or unusually high sequencing depths, quality of the final call set will not be sensitive to different filtering thresholds around the above settings.
+However, depending on the properties of the samples and WES experimental design, users might consider relaxing the HWE threshold in the presence of strong population structure, or adjusting the sequencing depth filtering criteria according to average sequencing depth (e.g., filtering sites with depth >10 times of the mean depth).

 ## 6. Frequently used settings and operations

 ### 6.1. server specific settings